-Questions related to SMART+ accreditation can be directed to:
+Questions related to SMART accreditation can be directed to: accreditation@tourismhr.ca

-accreditation@TourismHR.ca

 NOTE: The appendix in this guide is a REFERENCE DOCUMENT ONLY.
-This same information will be requested and must be submitted through the online application system.

-To register and begin your application, please visit:
+This same information will be requested and must be submitted through an online application system.
+To register and begin your application, please visit: smart-thrc.fluidreview.com.